Monday, March 17, 2025

 Network Actively

-Attend career fairs and alumni events.
+Attend career fairs and alums events.
 Platforms like XING and professional organizations can help you connect with potential employers.

 Learn the German Language